If you did not migrate your account yet, visit https://idp-portal-info.suse.com/

 - your graphic hardware, and

-- your in use graphic driver [whether it works or does not work], please proceed to the next steps in this guide.
+- your in use graphic driver [whether it works or not], please proceed to the next steps in this guide.

 Experienced Linux users should note that in the vast majority of cases /etc/X11/xorg.conf and /etc/X11/xorg.conf.d/50-[device,monitor,screen].conf files are not needed for any openSUSE version AFTER 11.1.

 Troubleshooting things to try